Manager Recognition Matters for Employee Engagement and Retention

 Secondly, while effort is typically spent on teaching managers how to deliver negative feedback, managers are rarely taught how to use positive feedback as a necessary and important component of performance management.
 Managers with highly engaged teams let their employees know they are watching and how much they appreciate extraordinary work.

-Because they do not receive consistent or meaningful recognition themselves, many managers do not believe that recognition is something that company executives believe makes a difference.
 Smart executives measure their managers by their employees’ level of engagement and know that employee recognition is a fundamental component to increasing employee engagement.

-Managers admitted to not knowing just how to best recognize their best employees.
-While it may seem simple, there is an art to giving meaningful, proportionate and authentic recognition.
 Make it easy for managers by setting up systems and processes that will point out who deserves special appreciation and then provide ideas for how to reward employees in a way that is meaningful and aligns with your corporate culture.

 The Bottom Line